JuniorIsAJitterbug/vhs-decode-docs/docs/VITC-SMPTE-Timecode.md

 Each of the values in `vitcData` represents 8 bits of the raw VITC data, without the framing bits or CRC.
 The LSB of `vitcData[0]` is VITC bit 2 (the LSB of the frame number), and the MSB of `vitcData[7]` is VITC bit 79.

-# Exporting VITC to file (Manually)
+## Exporting VITC to file (Manually)

-### Note!
+!!!
+NOTE
     To use commands in Windows use ffmpeg.exe at the beginning of the command with FFMPEG inside the video files directory.

     Thanks to FFMPEG we have a useful filter to read this data in software, although it is technically human readable.

     Simply edit the below commands and replace "input.tbc" / "input.mkv" and "output.mkv" / "vitc.txt" with your input files and desired output name.

-## ld-chroma-decoder direct luma export:
+### ld-chroma-decoder direct luma export:

 PAL Extract .TBC to Luma only